zSeriesGuy/PTZController/README.md

 # PTZController

 PTZController is a python3-based webserver application for controlling ONVIF-capable PTZ cameras.
+It includes a webpage for controlling velocity, direction, and presets.
+There is also a webpage browser dock page for OBS Studio for quick access to Presets.

 ## Installation
 * Download or Clone this repository.